It Was Hot, We Stayed in the Water

-It Was Hot received positive reviews from Pitchfork, AllMusic, and NME.
+On release, It Was Hot received positive reviews from Pitchfork, AllMusic, Rock Sound, and NME.
 Pitchfork listed the album at number seven in their "Top 20 Albums of 2000".
-The album received more reviews following its 2013 reissue, including positive reviews from PopMatters, Consequence of Sound, and Treblezine.
+Following its 2013 reissue, the album was critically reappraised, receiving positive reviews from PopMatters, Consequence of Sound, and Treblezine.
 The album is frequently compared to, and commonly said to be overshadowed by, The Glow Pt.
 2.

 Background and recording

-Phil Elverum—the frontman of the Microphones—released Don't Wake Me Up in 1999.
-The album was recorded using low-fidelity studio equipment, setting "a new precedent" for K Records, since Elverum's production was perceived as high-quality despite technical limitations.
-As a result of Don't Wake Me Up, Elverum gained a small following, and K Records gained a greater trust in Elverum's musical abilities.
-Prior to It Was Hot's release, Elverum released two seven-inch singles, "Moon Moon" and "Feedback (Life, Love, Loop)" as well as the extended play Window:.
+Microphones frontman Phil Elverum released Don't Wake Me Up in 1999 via K Records.
+Although the album was recorded using low-fidelity studio equipment, Elverum managed to creatively work within the constraints of the technology's limitations, setting "a new precedent" for K Records, according to Mark Baumgarten.
+As a result of Don't Wake Me Up, Elverum gained a small audience, and K Records came to trust his musical abilities increasingly.
+Before It Was Hot's release, Elverum released two seven-inch singles, "Moon Moon" and "Feedback (Life, Love, Loop)", as well as the extended play Window:.

-The album was recorded at Dub Narcotic Studio in Olympia, Washington.
-Elverum realized the tracks he was recording were appropriate for an album, rather than individual singles or compilation tracks, when about half of the tracks were finished.
-The album was recorded on analogue tape, which caused difficulty in re-recording takes, leading Elverum to avoid pursuing perfection.
-He described this self-imposed limitation as the "technological reason for pursuing charismatic sloppiness".
-The album makes little use of reverb effects.
-Elverum did not write all of the album's parts; as he explained, "there was definitely a sense of collaboration. [...]
+It Was Hot was recorded between September 24, 1999, and March 6, 2000, at Dub Narcotic Studio in Olympia, Washington.
+The studio, owned by K Records founder Calvin Johnson, was also used to record Elverum's previous album and lacked high-fidelity recording equipment.
+The album was recorded on analog tape, which made re-recording takes difficult; this, in turn, led Elverum to eschew perfectionism.
+Elverum would later cite this self-imposed limitation as the "technological reason for pursuing charismatic sloppiness".
+When Elverum began working on the songs that would eventually make up It Was Hot, he intended to release them individually, but after recording about half of the tracks, he realized that they were better suited for a full-length album.

+While the album's liner notes do not distinguish individual contributions, Elverum later stressed that, in terms of writing credit, "there was definitely a sense of collaboration. [...]
 I had ideas, but then I was also open to other people's ideas".
-For example, while the credits did not separate individual contributions, Khaela Maricich wrote the track "(Something)".
-Elverum's lyrics were inspired by the poetic nature and mysteriousness of Will Oldham's lyrics.
-The album was recorded between September 24, 1999 and March 6, 2000, and was released on September 26, 2000 via K Records.
+As an example, Elverum cited "(Something)", noting that "Khaela Maricich [of the band The Blow] wrote that song.
+That's her song."